UEFA Champions League: How to watch, stream live, odds, predictions

 [ MORE: How to watch Premier League in USA ]

-Some Americans are still fighting to reach the knockout rounds, including Ferencvaros’ Henry Wingo, Red Bull Salzburg’s Brenden Aaronson, Brondby’s Christian Cappis, Young Boys’ Jordan Siebatcheu, and PSV Eindhoven’s Richard Ledezma.
+Some Americans are still fighting to reach the knockout rounds, as Young Boys’ Jordan Siebatcheu made it, while Red Bull Salzburg’s Brenden Aaronson and Brondby’s Christian Cappis hope to follow suit.

 Below is everything you need to know on the UEFA Champions League.